thijsdekkers/ai-code-brushes/README.md

 **Current presets**

-Readable: Makes code more readable
+- Readable: Makes code more readable
-Optimize: Optimizes code
+- Optimize: Optimizes code
-Add types: Adds typescript types
+- Add types: Adds Typescript types
-Fix bugs: Fixes simple bugs
+- Fix bugs: Fixes simple bugs
-Debug: Adds debugging statements
+- Debug: Adds debugging statements
-Clean: Removes comments and logs
+- Clean: Removes comments and logs
-Test: Writes a unit test
+- Test: Writes a unit test

 **Supported LLM providers**

-OpenRouter
+- OpenRouter
-Google Gemini
+- Google Gemini

 OpenRouter currently features 120+ models, both paid models such as `OpenAI: GPT-4o` and `Meta: Llama 3` as well as some free models).

-> At the time of writing, both OpenRouter and Google Gemini offer free signup and API keys.
+At the time of writing, both OpenRouter and Google Gemini offer free signup and API keys.

 **Roadmap**

-Tweakable LLM Parameters (such as `max_tokens` and `temperature`) Local LLM support
+- Tweakable LLM Parameters (such as `max_tokens` and `temperature`)
+- Local LLM support
-More external LLM providers
+- More external LLM providers

 **Enjoying the extension?
 A star on GitHub would mean a lot!**